Terms And Conditions

 1. a) The Client automatically falls into default upon expiration of the respective payment deadline.

-1. b) In case of payment default of more than 14 days, the Artist sends the Client a written reminder and sets a grace period of 7 days.
+1. b) In case of payment default of more than 14 days, the Artist sends a written reminder and sets a grace period of 7 days.

-The Artist undertakes to book travel tickets and accommodation immediately after contract conclusion, at the latest however 4 weeks before the event day.
+The Artist commits to booking travel tickets and accommodation immediately after signing the contract, but at the latest 4 weeks before the event day.

 5.2 Accommodation Duration and Standard

-The Artist books appropriate and safe accommodation (usually at least 3-star class or equivalent guesthouse) for two consecutive nights (one night before and one night after the event day), unless something else is agreed in writing.
-This serves to ensure a smooth soundcheck as well as safe departure.
-The accommodation is ideally located maximum 30 km from the venue.
-If this is not possible, prior information is provided.
+The Artist books appropriate and safe accommodation (usually at least 3-star class or equivalent pension) for two consecutive nights (one night before and one night after the event day), unless otherwise agreed in writing.
+This ensures a smooth soundcheck and a safe departure.
+The accommodation is ideally located within a maximum of 30 km from the venue.
+If this is not possible, prior notification will be given.

 5.3 Cost Control and Approval

-The Artist informs the Client in writing (by email) of the estimated total costs for the two nights before booking.
-If these total costs exceed the following threshold, the Artist obtains the Client’s express approval before booking:
+The Artist informs the Client in writing (via email) of the estimated total costs for the two nights before booking.
+If these total costs exceed the following limit, the Artist obtains the Client’s explicit approval before booking:

 6. Catering

-Concrete Minimum Standards: A warm meal (either from the guest menu or an equivalent dish by agreement), unlimited water, and one non-alcoholic beverage per artist member per started 2 hours.
-For performances over 4 hours additionally a snack (e.g., sandwiches, fruit, sweets).
+Concrete Minimum Standards: One warm meal (either from the guest menu or an equivalent dish by agreement), unlimited water, and one non-alcoholic drink per artist member per started 2 hours.
+For performances over 4 hours, additionally a snack (e.g., sandwiches, fruit, sweets).
 The Artist communicates special dietary needs (e.g., vegetarian, allergies) at least 1 week before the performance.

 7. Performance Extension

 7.1 The Client has the option to extend the performance.
-An extension must be agreed at least 1 hour before the planned end directly on-site or by short message to the authorized contact person named by the Client.
-The Client undertakes to name an authorized contact person and a substitute (each name and mobile number) in writing at the latest upon contract signing.
-Only these two persons are authorized to make verbal agreements about a performance extension.
+An extension must be agreed at least 1 hour before the planned end directly on-site or via text message with the authorized contact person designated by the Client.
+The Client commits to designating an authorized contact person and a deputy (each with name and mobile number) in writing no later than signing the contract.
+Only these two individuals are authorized to make verbal agreements regarding performance extensions.
 Agreements with other persons (e.g., guests, staff) are not binding for the Artist.

-7.2 The Artist is not obliged to agree to an extension if the deadline is not met or if they are not available in terms of time.
+7.2 The Artist is not obliged to agree to an extension if the deadline is not met or if they are not available.

 7.3 Compensation for Extension